 Prodigious fiddler Mark O'Connor celebrates 50 years of music with memoir

 Mark O'Connor's story starts ordinarily enough.
-He grew up in a suburb of Seattle, where his father scraped by as a construction worker and his mother taught dance.
+He grew up in a suburb of Seattle, where his father scraped by as a construction worker and his mother was a homemaker.

 But everything changed when he finally got a fiddle for his eleventh birthday.
 He had begged for the instrument for three years, until his parents were finally able to purchase one for $50 from a local musician.